 The Company has started the progressive renewal of the Board since 2018 to replace some of the Directors who had served on the Board for more than nine years, taking into consideration board diversity in these appointments.
-Mr Lim Ming Seong had stepped down as the Board Chairman and Independent Director on 31 December 2021 as part of the board renewal process.

-When considering new appointments, the Board, through the NC, considers core competencies such as legal, accounting, business acumen, executive remuneration expertise, familiarity with regulatory requirements and knowledge of risk management, audit and internal controls.
-Gender diversity is also taken into account when reviewing the composition of the Board.
+When considering new appointments, the Board, through the NC, considers core competencies such as legal, accounting, business acumen, executive remuneration expertise, familiarity with regulatory requirements and knowledge of risk management, audit and internal controls, while taking into account the Board Diversity Policy.

 All Directors, including the CEO, are required to submit themselves for re-election at regular intervals and at least once every three years.
 In recommending a Director for re-election to the Board, the NC will consider, amongst other things, the individual's competencies, commitment and contribution to the Board.
-After assessing the performance of the retiring Directors, the NC has recommended the re-election of Mr Chang See Hiang, Mr Fang Zhixiang and Mr Tan Seow Kheng who are due to retire pursuant to Regulation 103 of the Company's Constitution at the forthcoming AGM.
+After assessing the performance of the retiring Directors, the NC has recommended the re-election of (i) Ms Wong Su Yen and Mr Peter Ho Kok Wai who are due to retire pursuant to Regulation 103 of the Company's Constitution; and (ii) Mr Ciliandra Fangiono who is retiring pursuant to Rule 720(5) of the SGX-ST Listing Manual, at the forthcoming AGM.
 The Board has accepted these recommendations.